jdanks420/labwc-minimal-dark/README.md

 #### installation

-    this is very easy simply click the green code button and download as a zip. extract it and paste the contents into ~/.config
+    this is very easy simply click the green code button and download as a zip. extract it and paste the contents into ~/.config. then run this command:
+    chmod +x ~/.config/scripts/*

 ### CTRL + Arrows